Using an Improved Pain Scale for Your Facility: Overview

 Visual/face rating scales typically have pictures or a graphic continuum that patients can use to rate their pain.
 The most widely used tool in this category is the Visual Analog Scale (VAS), which is a horizontal pain scale with descriptions at each end of a line.
 The left end signifies “no pain” while the right end signifies “severe pain.”
 Patients are tasked with marking the general area on the line that best represents their pain level.

 Additionally, the Wong-Baker FACES Scale is a visual pain scale chart developed for use with children.
 This tool displays a range of faces, from a happy face (no pain) to a crying face (worst pain), and patients can point to the face that represents how they’re feeling.
+Though this scale, sometimes called the happy face pain chart, was created for use with children, it is now widely used with patients of all ages who relate better to images than numbers.

 Provides patients with a wider and more flexible continuum to rate their pain

-Well-suited for patients who communicate more easily with visual references |
+Well-suited for patients who communicate more easily with visual references

 May be confusing if patients don’t resonate with pictures on the scale

-May take more time to describe how patients should use these scales |
+May take more time to describe how patients should use these scales

 3. Verbal Rating Scales

 Verbal rating scales provide specific adjectives that patients can choose from to describe their pain level.
 The most popularly used scale under this category — appropriately named the Verbal Rating Scale (VRS) — typically uses five descriptors: no pain, mild, moderate, severe, and very severe.
+With this pain scale, descriptions are simple and concrete, facilitating ease for patients who think verbally.

 Easy for patients to use and understand

-Quick for providers to describe and administer |
+Quick for providers to describe and administer

 Difficult to use if there are language barriers between patients and providers

-Fewer categories makes it difficult to gauge smaller changes in pain levels |
+Fewer categories makes it difficult to gauge smaller changes in pain levels

 Is There an Improved Pain Scale?

-Traditional pain scales can serve as helpful tools in certain clinical settings, but they’ve also shown to be somewhat meaningless or misleading in others.
+Traditional pain scales can serve as helpful tools in certain clinical settings, but they’ve also proven to be somewhat meaningless or misleading in others.
 For example, some health experts believe that poor pain management in veteran and military patients is partially tied to inaccurate pain assessments.

 General Tips for Improved Pain Scale Usage